 The trucking industry has long argued that the emissions burdens placed on them by the EPA are a major financial hardship.

-The International trucks with the badly designed Maxxforce engines are notorious for putting out too much Nitrous Oxide.
+The International trucks with the inadequately designed Maxxforce engines are notorious for putting out too much Nitrous Oxide.

 In response to the 2010 EPA restrictions, all other truck manufacturers created an SCR (Selected Catalytic Reducer) to remove the soot.
-DEF was added into the SCR to convert Nitrogen Oxide into Nitrogen which was easily removed via the tail pipe without creating soot.
+Diesel Emission Fluid (DEF) was added into the SCR to convert Nitrogen Oxide into Nitrogen which was easily removed via the tail pipe without creating soot.

 Then the DPF gets clogged with soot to the point that the truck is no longer operable, and you have to do a forced regen.